Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Numerical Results

 \subsection{Impact of BS Information Extractor Design}

-As shown in Section \ref{sec_2b}, the BS-side information extraction mechanism design, \ie the optimization of $\{\fv_m\}$ in \eqref{eq13}, is critical in FL systems with DP over MIMO fading channels.
+As shown in Section \ref{sec_2b}, the BS-side information extraction mechanism design, \ie the optimization of $\{\fv_m\}$ in \eqref{eq13}, is critical in MIMO-based FL systems.
 Specifically, by leveraging the separate private information extractors, the BS can beamform each combining vector towards the channel of a particular WD in order to reveal more sensitive information about its local dataset; see Section \ref{sec_5a}.
 In this section, we demonstrate the impact of the BS-side information extraction process with different receive combining techniques.

 Fig. \ref{fig2} plots the relationship between the \emph{desired} and \emph{achieved} privacy levels.
 Here, we set the desired privacy level to $\e_m^{(\text{WD})}=\e,\forall m,$ for $\e\in[1,60]$, and examine the average achievable privacy at the BS as $\frac{1}{M}\sum_{m=1}^M \e_m^{(\text{BS})}$.\footnote{The exact value of the achievable privacy level $\e_m^{(\text{BS})}$ is not calculable.
 We approximate it with the bound in \eqref{eq27}.} As discussed in \eqref{eq14}, the BS uses $\{\fv_m\}$ to maximize $\e_m^{(\text{BS})}$ in the information extraction.
 Ideally, under the feasibility constraint \eqref{P1c}, the \emph{optimal} information extractors should perfectly achieve the desired privacy level as $\e_m^{(\text{BS})}=\e_m^{(\text{WD})},\forall m$.
 However, finding this ideal solution is computationally infeasible due to the intractability of \eqref{eq14}.
-In Fig. \ref{fig2}, we examine three solutions to the information extractors: a) the proposed solution $\{\fv_m^\star\}$ in \eqref{temp42}; b) the conventional over-the-air receive combining vector for model aggregation, i.e., $\fv_m=\fv_0,\forall m,$ with $\fv_0$ optimized by Algorithm 1; and c) a random information extractor $\fv_m$ drawn from $\Norm({\bf 0},\frac{1}{N}\Iv)$.
+In Fig. \ref{fig2}, we examine three solutions to the information extractors: a) the proposed solution $\{\fv_m^\star\}$ in \eqref{temp42}; b) the conventional over-the-air receive combining vector for model aggregation, i.e., $\fv_m=\fv_0,\forall m,$ with $\fv_0$ optimized by Algorithm \ref{alg1}; and c) a random information extractor $\fv_m$ drawn from $\Norm({\bf 0},\frac{1}{N}\Iv)$.
 We see that the achievable DP of the proposed closed-form solution is close to that of the ideal extractor.
 In contrast, the achievable $\e_m^{(\text{BS})}$ of the conventional over-the-air receiver is much lower.
-This highlights the necessity of the dedicated design in \eqref{temp42} for the information extraction mechanism instead of directly inferring private information from the estimated gradients with over-the-air model aggregation.
+This highlights the necessity of the dedicated design in \eqref{temp42} for the information extraction mechanism instead of directly inferring private information from the estimated gradients after over-the-air model aggregation.